 This check-in and SISS overview is for all MBA and MPAc international students.
 The session will cover issues you may encounter as part of your UC Davis GSM experience.
 Click here to review what will be covered and what to bring.

-Full-Time MBA and Master of Professional Accounting (MPAc) Orientation
+Full-Time MBA and Master of Professional Accountancy (MPAc) Orientation

 Orientation sessions will prepare you academically, professionally and socially to excel in the UC Davis MBA and MPAc programs and beyond.
 We’ve created a comprehensive orientation that includes active learning sessions, critical thinking exercises and networking opportunities to set the stage for your future success at UC Davis.